DhananJayKumarMV/MLOps/README.md

 ## Introduction

 MLOps is an emerging discipline that focuses on the collaboration and communication of both data scientists and IT professionals while automating and streamlining the machine learning lifecycle.
 It bridges the gap between machine learning development and production deployment, ensuring that machine learning models are scalable, reproducible, and maintainable.
 This repository serves as a resource hub for students and instructors of Northeastern University's MLOps course.
+Testing

 ## Course Description